danyalwg/RealTime-Drone-Video-Captioning/README.md

 ## Usage Instructions

 1. **Starting the Application:**

-   Navigate to the repository folder and run the application using:
+   Navigate to the repository folder and run:

    ```
    python3 app.py
    ```

 2. **Interacting with the UI:**
    - **Main Tab:**
      - Select a video source (File, RTSP, or USB Camera).
      - Click "Start" to begin video capture.
-     - Real-time captions and metrics (video FPS and inference FPS) will be displayed.
+     - View real-time captions and performance metrics (video FPS and inference FPS).
    - **Terminal Tab:**
-     - View real-time logs capturing every event (e.g., video source selection, caption generation).
+     - Monitor real-time logs that capture every event (e.g., video source selection, caption generation).

 3. **Accessing the Flask Log Server:**

-   Open a web browser and navigate to `http://localhost:5000` to view live terminal logs with an auto-refresh every 5 seconds.
+   Open your web browser and navigate to `http://localhost:5000` to view live terminal logs.

 ---

 ## Fine-Tuning the BLIP Model

-The BLIP model (Salesforce/blip-image-captioning-large) was fine-tuned to cater to domain-specific requirements, ensuring enhanced caption quality and contextual accuracy.
-Below is an exhaustive breakdown of the fine-tuning process.
+The BLIP model (Salesforce/blip-image-captioning-large) was fine-tuned to meet domain-specific requirements.
+The process enhanced the model’s caption quality and contextual accuracy.

 ### Training Setup

 - **Base Model:** Salesforce/blip-image-captioning-large
 - **Dataset:** A custom, domain-specific image-caption dataset curated from drone footage.
-- **Hardware:** Utilized high-end GPUs (CUDA-enabled) to expedite training.
+- **Hardware:** Utilized CUDA-enabled GPUs for accelerated training.
 - **Hyperparameters:**
-  - **Learning Rate:** 1e-5 (with warm-up scheduler)
+  - **Learning Rate:** 1e-5 (with a warm-up scheduler)
   - **Batch Size:** 16
   - **Epochs:** 500
   - **Optimizer:** AdamW with weight decay